alexvollmer/archive.alexvollmer.com/content/posts/rewriting-history-with-git.md

 The control file (a term I just made up) looks kinda like this:

-    pick 1cea777 Initial introduction of Merb.
+<% highlight :sh do %>
-    pick 5fe7a19 Favor XML over HTML as the "default" content-type. pick 6791134 Cleaned up the 'views' directory, out with the old, in with the new. pick ae6adac Put lots of back-navigation links to make it nice 'n' easy to use. pick 1da31ca Removed last vestiges of the RestServlet-related configuration and code. pick b9fe3b9 Added error views, updated error-handling and improvised content dispatch. pick bf92292 Routing cleanup.
+pick 1cea777 Initial introduction of Merb. pick 5fe7a19 Favor XML over HTML as the "default" content-type. pick 6791134 Cleaned up the 'views' directory, out with the old, in with the new. pick ae6adac Put lots of back-navigation links to make it nice 'n' easy to use. pick 1da31ca Removed last vestiges of the RestServlet-related configuration and code. pick b9fe3b9 Added error views, updated error-handling and improvised content dispatch. pick bf92292 Routing cleanup.
 This is much more pleasant to read. pick ec74c63 An attempt to get RSpec working with Maven and JRuby.

 # Rebase 92ddc87..ec74c63 onto 92ddc87
 #
 # Commands:
 #  p, pick = use commit
 #  e, edit = use commit, but stop for amending
 #  s, squash = use commit, but meld into previous commit
 #
 # If you remove a line here THAT COMMIT WILL BE LOST.
 # However, if you remove everything, the rebase will be aborted.
-    #
+<% end %>

 The top section lists all of your patches, one per line.
 You can edit this section to do any of the following:
 *  Reorder the commits (just move lines up or down)